Skip to Content

 They are kept in a dark, temperature-controlled room, but you can peer through a glass window to see their remarkable start of preservation despite the six centuries since they were buried, and you’ll either be delighted – or troubled – to discover that many still have eyes, which have been exposed by the movement of their original wrappings.

-Ultimately, if you’re planning on visiting the Mausoleums of Revash or the Sarcophagi of Karajia, definitely include the Museo de Leymebamba in your plans to gain a deeper understanding of the region and its former people.
+Ultimately, if you’re planning on visiting the Mausoleums of Revash or the Sarcophagi of Karajia, definitely include the Museo de Leymebamba in your plans to gain a deeper understanding of the region and its people.

 How to get to the Museo de Leymebamba